dhirajsriram/Geocoder/README.md

 ### UX Design

 The application strongly follows a Material design approach.
-Elements shown to user represent lifelike materials like paper which is something that a user can connect with very easily.
+Elements shown to user represent life-like materials like paper which is something that a user can connect with very easily.

-The application was designed with a lifelike map in mind.
+The application was designed with a map in mind.
 The Map on the left represents a canvas of a map and the markers on the right represent the marking made on the canvas.

 ## Error Handling

 The application handles errors gracefully.
 The application checks for the response status.
-If the status is not 200 an **Error component** is shown to the user with the data from the response.
+If the status is not 200 an **Error component** is shown to the user with the corresponding data from the response.